Jenny Ziefel's Clarinet and Saxophone Studio

 Advanced players

-Sax: Vandoren Java (red), Traditional, or ZZ.
-Jazz Select filed reeds work well for most people.
+Sax: Vandoren Java (red), Traditional, or ZZ or Jazz Select filed reeds or Rigotti blues work well for most people.

 ACCESSORIES